centiservice/mats3/docs/developing/A-DevelopingBasics.md

 ### Stage processings are transactional

-Mats run each Stage in a transaction, both for the message consumption and production, and for the database access.
+Mats run each Stage in a transaction, spanning the message consumption and production, and any database access.
 This means that a stage has either consumed a message, performed its database operations, and produced a message - or done none of that.
 If any of the operations within a Stage throws a RuntimeException, the processing of both the database and message handling is rolled back, and the MQ will perform redelivery attempts, until it either succeeds, or deems the